pranshugaba/hugo-website/content/posts/moving-back-to-hugo/index.md

 I like my stack now.
 It is boring, and that's a good thing.

 I have redesigned my site twice in the last three months, and have spent hardly any time writing content.
 I am done adding new features to this site now.
 It  has all I need.
 Now, I just need to start writing good content.

+I have moved it to the nuxt subdomain.
+Any new articles I will be adding to my main website only.